 When you do make the jump, ensure you’re not alone.
 Have a friend or group of friends standing nearby ready to help, in case of emergency.
 It’s dangerous and people get hurt.

 There is no camping at the Devil’s Punchbowl Swimming Hole.
-The closest are Wellington Lake Campground and Upper Grottos CG, both are within walking distance.
+The closest are Weller Campground and Upper Grottos CG, both are within walking distance.

 Read about Camping near Aspen, Snowmass Village, and Basalt.